Quantum cohomology, shift operators, and Coulomb branches: Introduction

 induced by $\mathcal{E}(X)=\sE\times_G X \to [X/G]$; and the definition of $\hat\tau \in H_{G \times \Cxh}^\bullet(\sE(X))$ is given in \Cref{tauhat}.

 The module map $\bbS_{G,X}$ is then defined to be the composition

 up to intertwining with Poincar\'e duality.

-We conclude with two remarks about the construction above. \begin{enumerate} \item First, to obtain a well-defined notion of virtual fundamental classes, we must approximate the Borel--Moore homology of $\Gr_G$ by the homology of resolutions of its affine Schubert varieties. \item Second, the use of equivariant Novikov variables is essential in this construction.
+Here are two remarks about the above construction. \begin{enumerate} \item First, to obtain a well-defined notion of virtual fundamental classes, we must approximate the Borel--Moore homology of $\Gr_G$ by the homology of resolutions of its affine Schubert varieties. \item Second, the use of equivariant Novikov variables is essential in this construction.
 When $G = T$ is a torus, one can define a map $H_2^{\text{ord}}(\mathcal{E}(X); \mathbb{Z}) \to H_2^{\text{ord}}(X; \mathbb{Z})$ depending on the choices of suitable section classes (see~\cite{Iritani}).
 In the cases studied in~\cite{Chow}, the natural map $H_2^{\text{ord}}(X; \mathbb{Z}) \to H_2^{\text{ord},G}(X; \mathbb{Z})$ is an isomorphism.
 In~\cite{GMP,GMP2}, equivariant Novikov variables appeared implicitly by the consideration of vertical Chern classes (cf. \Cref{degree}). \end{enumerate}